psilons/pypigeonhole-proj-tmplt/sample-proj-app/README.md

-This is a sample for pypigeonhole-build to build a reusable lib.
+This is a sample for pypigeonhole-build to build an application.

 ## Python Project Setup